L4ZZA/Milestone1/README.md

 so	that	the	changes	can	be	seen	to	be	happening.
 Wider	use	of	collision	handling	will	gain higher	marks.</li>
 </ul>

+<b>Task</b><br>
+Make a small videogame using a simplyfied version of the Jbox2D physics engine library made by the university for academic purpose